maxysio/k8s/notes/networkpolicies.md

 # Network Policies
 - Can be used to define ingress and egress rules for pods for communication
 - The following example allows ingress from pods with name api-pod on port 3306.
-This applies to pods with labels for role=db
+This applies to pods with labels for role=db and in the namespace with name prod

       apiVersion: networking.k8s.io/v1
       kind: NetworkPolicy